 While I consider myself pretty stable financially, an inflated economy has affected what I can afford and how I feed my family.
 For my friends without kids or those who are single, managing rising rents, mortgages, and other expenses has led them to make huge cuts in their budget, including on leisure expenses like gym memberships, subscription services and travel.
-If you’re looking for different ways to budget and save with the constantly increasing prices, below are over 20 strategies to help.
+If you’re looking for different ways to budget and save with the constantly increasing prices, below are strategies to help.

 20+ Ways to Save Money in an Expensive Economy